- 1 Top 7 Best Modems Compared

 The SB8200 would have been perfect if it had a built-in router.
 Still, its performance makes the relatively expensive device worth spending for.
 It can easily stream 4K ultra-HD videos and Virtual Reality games without much buffering.
 If you are a gamer, read our best router for gaming list.

 Motorola’s MB7420 is among the most affordable modems available today.
-It has 16×4 channels with maximum speeds of 686 Mbps for download and 123 Mbps for upload.
+It works with a wide variety of internet providers, including Spectrum Cox and Comcast and it has 16×4 channels with maximum speeds of 686 Mbps for download and 123 Mbps for upload.
 It has one GigE Ethernet port that can provide high-speed wired connection to any router or computer.
 However, the modem is best used only for plans that are up to 300 Mbps.

 Aside from its satisfactory performance, it has nifty features that make it convenient to use.
 These include a color-coded back panel, a user-friendly interface, and installation accessories.
 Read about the best home router as well.